 A medical physician conducts medical necessity review of physical medicine therapy services (PT, OT, ST) when the referring provider and/or patient requests that a physician conduct the review.
 In addition, a medical physician conducts the medical necessity review of physical medicine therapy services when a patient's response to treatment requires physician intervention as indicated by medical or scientific evidence or clinical practice guidelines, such as when a patient:

-- Has an adverse reaction to the treatment; or - Is not responding to treatment (failure to progress); or Regresses to an earlier level of functioning or di - Regresses to an earlier level of functioning or disease state (i.e., morbidity increases).
+- Has an adverse reaction to the treatment, or - Is not responding to treatment (failure to progress), or - Regresses to an earlier level of functioning or disease state (i.e., morbidity increases).